 - 1 tablespoon canola oil

-- Salt and pepper, to taste
+- Kosher salt and black pepper, to taste

-- 6 slices colby jack or cheddar cheese
+- 6 slices thin-sliced colby jack cheese

 - Brown rice, cooked, to serve (optional)